sigstore/sigstore-python/README.md

   --cert-identity IDENTITY
-                        The identity to check for in the certificate's Subject Alternative Name (default: None) --cert-email EMAIL    The email address to check for in the certificate's Subject Alternative Name (default: None) --cert-oidc-issuer URL
+                        The identity to check for in the certificate's Subject Alternative Name (default: None) --cert-oidc-issuer URL
                         The OIDC issuer URL to check for in the certificate's OIDC issuer extension (default: None)